emgrasmeder/about/cv.md

 #### Code Witch
 em@gras.org (+4915234717312)

-I'm a seasoned developer with a background in math and data science; my speciality is growing teams and mentoring less experienced developers in their software skills, their strategic vision and execution, and their collaborative efforts.
+I'm a seasoned developer with a background in math and data science; my speciality is growing teams and mentoring developers with various experience levels in their software skills, their strategic vision and execution, and their collaborative efforts.
 Maybe you have a team of mostly recent university graduates, or even a team full of PhDs.
-They're brilliant, but they could use some support getting things production ready or putting it all together.
+They're brilliant, but they could use some support getting things production ready, putting it all together, or meeting quality and velocity demans.
 That's where I come in and thrive.

 Regardless of team or company, I approach problems the same way: as an anarchist.
 I believe in the power of consensus, accountability, taking personal responsibility, and asking, "what are the systemic problems?" and "how can we make this better for everyone?"